-Ranging from recommendation systems to business intelligence, the use of big data processing frameworks, such as Apache Hadoop [1] and Spark [2], to run data analytics jobs that process large volumes of data has become routine in both academia and the industry.
-As a large number of jobs are submitted on a real-time basis, it is important to schedule them efficiently to improve their overall performance and the utilization of cluster resources.
+R angling from recommendation systems to business intelligence, the use of big data processing frameworks, such as Apache Hadoop [2] and Spark [3], to run data analytics jobs that process large volumes of data has become routine in both academia and the industry.
+As a large number of jobs are submitted on a real-time basis, it is important to schedule them efficiently to improve their overall performance and the utilizations of cluster resources.

 To achieve these objectives, one of the important performance metrics that job scheduling policies are designed to optimize is the average job response time, defined as the time elapsed from when a job is submitted till when it is complete.
 From the perspective of the overall system, minimizing job response times gives priorities to smaller jobs, and thus relieving them from the head-of-line blocking problem caused by long running jobs.
-From the perspective of users, lower job response times help them to obtain their results faster.
+From the perspective of users, lower job response times can help them to obtain their results faster and thus have the potential to increase the financial revenue.